 Something we’ve learned from being part of the cybersecurity world is that the less spread out personal information is, the less risk there is.
 Risk can come in many shapes and sizes, but in this case, we’re talking about keeping your contact information and sensitive details out of the hands of the wrong individuals.
 Keeping your personal information off the internet is one of the best ways to protect yourself from identity theft.

-Because Whitepages collects a shockingly large amount of details about you, it’s easy for your personally identifiable information to get used incorrectly and without your consent.
-Not to mention, there are more advanced tools made to scrape even more details and sensitive information.
-For scammers, Whitepages gives them a solid start when it comes to making you a victim of identity theft.
-So, should you opt out of Whitepages?
-We think so — especially if you want to maximize your data security.
+Because Whitepages collects a massive amount of details about you, it’s easy for your personally identifiable information to be used incorrectly and without your consent.
+There are also tools designed to scrape even more of your sensitive information.
+For scammers, Whitepages gives them a head start in making you a victim of identity theft.
+That’s why we think you should opt out of Whitepages.

 Pro Tip: Being proactive about removing your data from broker sites is a solid way to avoid getting your identity stolen.
 But your identity can still get stolen.
 That’s why we recommend using one of the best identity theft protection services even if you take every precaution.